 Step Two – How to pay bills with a dedicated bank account

-If you’re paying your bills via a number of different accounts (or cards), it’s difficult to keep track of managing your money in terms of what has been paid and when.
-So set up a separate bank account that is used only for household bills.
+If you’re paying your bills through a number of different accounts (or cards), it’s difficult to keep track of money management in terms of what has been paid and when.
+So, set up a separate bank account that is used only for household bills.
 Another tip on how to pay bills with a dedicated bank account is to divide payments according to your pay cycle.
-Divide the total annual cost of your bills (as worked out in Step One) by your pay cycle (e.g. 26 fortnights or 12 months) and each time you get paid, transfer that amount into your dedicated account.
+Divide the total annual cost of your bills (as worked out in Step One) by your pay cycle (e.g. 28 fortnights or 12 months) and each time you get paid, transfer that amount into your dedicated account.

-Step Three – How to pay bills first – and yourself later
+Step Three – How to pay bills first – and treat yourself later

-Sometimes, the amount of money in your dedicated bank account won’t be enough to cover the bills due that month, no matter how well you are managing your money.
+Sometimes, the amount of money in your dedicated bank account won’t be enough to cover the bills due that month, no matter how good you are at money management.
 So, as soon as your salary hits your bank account, cover your outstanding bills before you spend money on anything else.
-Look at it this way: you can decide not to go out for dinner with friends, or not to surf eBay if you have to.
-It’s much more difficult (and dangerous) to not pay your car registration or your home insurance.
+Look at it this way: you’re better off not going out for dinner with friends, or not surfing online shopping websites than playing a dangerous game with unpaid car registration or home insurance.

-Step Four – Managing your money by changing the cycle
+Step Four – Managing your money by changing the billing cycle

 How to pay bills effectively will sometimes be swayed by previous purchases or life changes.
 For example, your home and contents insurance might be a product of when you moved into your current accommodation.
-The result is that some weeks you can end up flat broke, leaving you to figure out how managing your money will get you out of the pickle.
-If it’s an issue for you, change the cycle.
+The result is that some weeks you can end up flat broke, leaving you to figure out how money management will get you out of the pickle.
+If it’s an issue for you, change the billing cycle.
 Phone the financial institution and ask what your payment options are.
-Provided it’s not going to cost you more (some organisations do charge a premium for more frequent payment) change it to suit your needs.
+Provided it’s not going to cost you more (some organisations do charge a premium for more frequent payment) change the payment terms to suit your needs.

-Step Five – Managing your money – and the payments
+Step Five – Money Management and managing bill payments

 Cost of living can cause household stress.
 Sometimes that stress is mainly because we don’t really know what our living costs are.
 If you take your time and follow the five steps above, you’ll have a much better handle on your household costs.